 Ipanema beach, Rio de Janeiro

 Rio Das Pedras, Costa Verde (Click here for Map ref C)

 Just a short hop from Rio, the Green Coast stretches west towards the country’s biggest city – São Paulo.
 Here, mountains carpeted in verdant jungle and streaked in wildflower-speckled waterfalls fall into azure waters.
 It makes for a stunning backdrop to some of South America’s best beaches.
-Trindade, just outside the 17th-century port-city of Paraty, is one of its gems while for resorts look to Club Med’s offering in Rio Das Pedras.
-Nestled among the greenery of Brazil’s second largest nature reserve, Mata Atlantica, its neo-colonial tranquillity is ideal for families.
+Trindade, just outside the 17th-century port-city of Paraty, is a particular favourite.
+And, nestled among the greenery of Brazil’s second largest nature reserve, Mata Atlantica's neo-colonial tranquillity is ideal for families.
 Get a dose of adrenaline with its professional water-skiing and wakeboarding teachers.

 Ilha Grande, Costa Verde (Click here for Map ref D)

 Once a penal island – and before that a pirate’s hideaway – Ilha Grande has enjoyed a unique history.
 Today, however, its tropical beaches – including the famed arc of white sand called Lopes Mendes – and pristine virgin rainforest have remained untouched and the only cars allowed on the island are emergency services.
 Enjoy it all with a stay at Estrela Da Ilha, an eco resort whose wooden gables are cloaked in Atlantic forest.
 Simple but elegant rooms lead onto covered balconies, themselves decked out in string hammocks.
 Of course, there’s also the private beach, sauna and Jacuzzi to relax in.